MaxHass12/Head_First_C/Chapter_2/NOTES.md

 - We declare arrays by we define the data type, specify the name of the array followed by square brackets ie `char msg[]` or `int nums[]`

-- In that case, the array variable is just the pointer to the start of the array in the memory. ie the array variable stores the address of the first element of an array. ([?]
-The book says that its the pointer to the string itself, not the pointer to the first character of string)
+- In that case, the array variable is just like a pointer to the start of the array in the memory. ie the array variable stores the address of the first element of an array. ([?]
+The book says that its the pointer to the string itself, not the pointer to the first character of string. imho, we can use strings and character of arrays interchangeably)

 - `sizeof()` operator returns the size of the data-type or the variable.
 It looks like a function, but it is an operator.

+- Definition of variable with array type needs an explicit size or an initializer.
+- `char *` can not be initialized to an array [?]

 # 9. What the computer thinks when it runs

 - Key point is that array variable can be used as a pointer.
 The array variable points to the first element in the array.
-If we declare an array argument to a function, it will be treated as a pointer.
+If we declare an array parameter in a function declaration, it will be treated as a pointer.

 - An operator is compiled to a sequence of instructions by the compiler.
 If the code calls a function, it has to jump to a separate piece of code.
 Compiler can determine the size of storage at compile time.